dyhes/zulip/docs/production/export-and-import.md

      renumbered during the import process (this can be checked using `manage.py shell` with some care).
-The push notifications service has a mapping of which `user_id` values are associated with which devices for a given Zulip server (represented by the `zulip_org_id` registration).
+The push notifications service has a mapping of which `user_id` values are associated with which devices for a given Aloha server (represented by the `zulip_org_id` registration).
 This means that if any `user_id` values were renumbered during the import and you don't register a new `zulip_org_id`, push notifications meant for the user who now